 Coat’s disease is an eye disorder characterised by abnormal development of blood vessels in the retina.
-These blood vessels leak fluid, causing lipid (yellow) accumulation within the macula (the central most part of the eye).
-Due to leaking blood vessels, the fluid accumulates under the retina, causing retinal detachment, resulting in reduced vision or complete blindness.
+These blood vessels leak fluid, causing lipid (yellow material) accumulation within the macula (the central most part of the eye).
+Due to the leaking blood vessels, the fluid accumulates under the retina, causing retinal detachment, resulting in reduced vision which may eventually lead to complete blindness.

 What are the signs of Coat’s disease?

 Mostly the symptoms begin in childhood .
 Earliest signs include poor vision/ vision loss and crossed eyes.
 Sometimes a yellow or white pupil (leukocoria) is noticed.
-It mostly affects only one eye.
+Coat’s disease mostly affects only one eye.